 NASAA expresses sincere appreciation to E.A.
-Michelson Philanthropy for its partnership as well as financial support of the Leveraging State Investments in Creative Aging initiative.
+Michelson Philanthropy for its partnership as well as financial support of the States Leading Creative Aging and Leveraging State Investments in Creative Aging initiatives.
 We salute E.A.
 Michelson Philanthropy’s visionary advocacy on behalf of the creative capacity of adults 55 and better.
 NASAA also thanks Lifetime Arts for its leadership and expertise in propagating exemplary creative aging practices nationwide.

 Young@Heart Chorus; photo courtesy of Young@Heart.
 Explore their concert footage on YouTube

 Photo courtesy of Virgin Islands Council on the Arts